aliasghardev/personal-website-1/README.md

 - Created - 2023/10/27

-- Technologies Used - Html , tailwind
+- Technologies Used - Html , tailwind , responsive

 - Hooks Used : useState